 Meat is a complex environment.
 Complex chemical reactions continue to take place in frozen meat.
-As in all modeling, we have to make simplifications.
+As in all modelling, we have to make simplifications.
 “The reaction kinetics can be simplified into either pseudo-zero order or pseudo-first order kinetics.
 In the case of complex reaction kinetics with respect to reactants, an intermediate or a final product (e.g. peroxides or hexanal in lipid oxidation) could be used as a quality index.”
 (Fu and Labuza) This was made possible recently when I had the opportunity to physically examine different pork meats, with different characteristics, packed in a variety of different ways and stored under diverse environmental conditions.

-“There are few cases where neither zero nor first order kinetics applies.
+“There are few cases where neither zero nor first-order kinetics applies.
 Curve (c) in the figure above shows the degradation curve for a 2nd order reaction (with single reactant), which also shows a straight on a semi-log paper.
 A fractional order should be used to describe the curve (d) in the figure above.
 (Fu and Labuza)

 The experience of many butchers is that there is no deterioration in meat quality if meat is frozen.
 Curve (e) may apply.
 It indicates the presence of an induction period or lag time before the quality deterioration begins (e.g. browning pigment formation in the Maillard reaction or a microbial growth lag phase).
 The length of the lag depends on many factors, but temperature is a predominant factor.
 (Fu and Labuza) The lag phase is induced by temperature which ultimately is overcome by other factors over time and the degradation continues relentlessly.
-“Given this, modeling of both the induction or lag period and deterioration phase is necessary for accurate prediction of quality loss or shelf life remaining.”
+“Given this, modelling of both the induction or lag period and deterioration phase is necessary for accurate prediction of quality loss or shelf life remaining.”
 (Fu and Labuza)

 A non-kinetic approach

 A non-kinetic approach, e.g. a statistical data fitting technique can also be used to describe the deterioration curves.
 “Varsanyi and Somogyi (1983) found that the change in quality characteristics as a function of time could be approximately described with linear, quadratic and hyperbolic functions and that storage temperature and packing conditions affected the shape of the deterioration curves.”
 Fu and Labuza find this method difficult to use for predicting shelf life under variable storage conditions, except the linear curve.
-The importance of standardizing packing conditions for different products and to select appropriate storage temperatures becomes clear.
+The importance of standardizing packing conditions for different products and selecting appropriate storage temperatures becomes clear.

 The rate of deterioration is largely temperature dependent.
 “The Arrhenius relationship is often used to describe the temperature dependence of deterioration rate.
 By studying a deterioration process and measuring the rate of loss at two or three temperatures (higher than storage temperature), one could then extrapolate on an Arrhenius plot with a straight line to predict the deterioration rate at the desired storage temperature.”
 (Fu and Labuza)